AdrianHavengaBennett/terming-for-learning/README.md

 Calling everyone who has an unquenchable thirst for learning!
 The main aim of this program is to jot down, share, and like terms which you either simply like alone or feel further your understanding of a particular programming language.
 But it doesn't have to stop there.
 Use it for any terms for any subject.
 This program was put together for The Code Institute as my third milestone project (Data Centric Development Milestone Project), which introduces the Back-End for the first time, focusing on logic, driven by Python and made simple by
-Flask and the Jinja2 templating system.
+Flask and the Jinja2 templating system and template inheritance.
 In this program, I've called on a database structure for the first time, too; MongoDB.
 The program also calls on old hands for interactivity, such as Javascript and jQuery, as well as the necessary HTML5, CSS, and the Materialize framework.
 Enjoy!

 # UX